erdomke/fastText/README.md

 ## Building fastText

-In order to build `fastText`, use the following:
+In order to build `fastText`

+* on Windows, open `win/fastText.sln` and compile using Visual Studio
+* on a Mac or Linux, use the following:

 ```
 $ git clone https://github.com/facebookresearch/fastText.git